 He studied his masters in typeface design at the University of Reading, graduating with distinction in 2012.
 His research and dissertation traced the evolution of the Burmese alphabet from its Brahmi roots in inscriptions, palm-leaf manuscripts and traditional folding books, through its initial casting in metal type in 1776, to its modern-day form.
-This research culminated in the completion of a font family supporting Burmese, Thai and Latin.

 Alongside the development of new type families, Ben teaches type design workshops, mentors students and professional type designers around the world, and enjoys talking about type at conferences.